Torwoodlee Tower: Covenanters, Feuds and Scottish History

 A few kilometres to the west of Galashiels in the picturesque Scottish Borders stands Torwoodlee Tower.
 Perched on an elevated terrace overlooking what is now the A72 road to Peebles, it must have looked quite striking in its day.

-Torwoodlee Tower was built by the Pringle family in 1601.
+Torwoodlee Tower was built by the Pringle family.
 This was at a time when the Scottish Borders was still characterised by clan conflicts and Border Reivers.
-The Pringles, while they are not so well documented in Reiver history, were active during the period leading up to the tower’s construction.
+The site occupied an important position in the turbulent Middle Marches of the Scottish Borders.

 Close up of the turret, showing round wall with rectangular cap on top.